 7 Questions to Ask Before Hiring a Sheet Metal Fabricator

-Sheet metal fabrication is a delicate task that requires the right equipment and utmost diligence to get it right.
+Sheet metal fabrication is a precise task that requires the right equipment and utmost diligence to get it right.
 If you’re in the aerospace or telecom industry, you probably understand just how important the right sheet metal fabricator is to the success of your projects.

 What Questions Should You Ask a Sheet Metal Fabricator?

-1. What Projects Have They Previously Worked on?
+1. What Projects Have They Previously Worked On?

 You can also ask to see previous clients’ testimonials.
 Don’t trust the online reviews too much, because anyone can write an online review without even dealing with the company in the first place.